-- 1. Innovation Olympics: an annual event that challenges the PEO MLB workforce to leverage modern technology to reduce the administrative burden, automate processes and time-consuming tasks, improve customer experience, and enhance day-to-day work life. - 2.
-External Prize Challenge: a pending partnership with Naval Information Warfare Center (NIWC) Atlantic to incentivize collaboration with external partners in solution setting and accelerating advanced capabilities to Sailors and Marines. - 3.
+- 1. Innovation Olympics: an annual event that challenges the PEO MLB workforce to leverage modern technology to reduce the administrative burden, automate processes and time-consuming tasks, improve customer experience, and enhance day-to-day work life. - External Prize Challenge: a partnership with Naval Information Warfare Center (NIWC) Atlantic to incentivize collaboration with external partners in solution setting and accelerating advanced capabilities to Sailors and Marines. - 3.
 Design Thinking Workshops: facilitated sessions using the proven design thinking methodology to inspire ideas for solving customers' crucial issues in a stepwise and iterative fashion. - 4.
 Industry Engagement: weekly Initial Capability Discussions with industry seeking partnerships with PEO MLB. - 5.
-Customer Experience: measuring and analyzing customer sentiment through listening, learning, and adapting to improve the quality of end-user experience with PEO MLB capabilities. - 6.
-M365 and Power Platform Support: assists project teams in streamlining business processes to improve productivity.
+Customer Experience: measuring and analyzing customer sentiment through listening, learning, and adapting to improve the quality of end-user experience with PEO MLB capabilities. - M365 and Power Platform Support: assists project teams in streamlining business processes to improve productivity.

-The TDO further enables PEO MLB's agile, innovative culture by developing services, policies and processes that encourage the adoption of Agile and DevSecOps practices to reduce time between deliveries.
+The TDO further enables PEO MLB's agile, innovative culture by developing services, policies and processes that encourage the adoption of agile and Development, Security, and Operations (DevSecOps) practices to reduce time between deliveries.
 As portfolios and project teams incorporate flexibility into the development cycles to deliver iterative and incremental functionality, the ability to positively impact customer satisfaction increases.
-TDO-facilitated initiatives such as Voice of the Customer provide ways for us to collect and analyze customer feedback to impact future iterations of capability delivery.
+TDO-facilitated initiatives provide ways for us to collect and analyze customer feedback to impact future iterations of capability delivery.